rogelg909/ist-303-team-A/PART_C.md

 # **IST 303 CodeQuest - Part C Presentation** 🚀🐍

 ## 📌 **Presentation Plan & Deliverables**

-This document provides a structured outline for the **Part C** presentation.
+This document provides a structured outline for the **Part C** presentation, including the project overview, agile methods, testing approach, and iteration breakdown.

 ---

 ## **Introduction**

 ### **Project Overview**
 CodeQuest - Python Mastery is an **interactive Python quiz application** designed to help users test and improve their knowledge.
-The goal of this project is to create an engaging, user-friendly, and scalable quiz system that provides real-time feedback, score tracking, and an administrative panel for quiz management.
+The goal of this project is to create an engaging, user-friendly, and scalable quiz system that provides:
+✅ **Real-time feedback**
+✅ **Score tracking**
+✅ **Administrative panel for quiz management**

 ### **Team Members**
 - Rogelio